-Sending a package via your local post office may cost more next year.
+Sending a package via your local post office may cost more starting next week.

 Continue Reading Below

-The U.S. Postal Service announced its proposed new prices for 2020 on Wednesday.
-While the price of a first-class stamp isn’t changing, the prices for flat-rate Priority Mail packages are going up across the board.
+The U.S. Postal Service pricing for 2020 is set to go into effect Sunday.
+The price changes had been announced in October.
+The price of a first-class stamp isn’t changing, but the prices for flat-rate Priority Mail packages are going up across the board.

-The prices, which still need to be reviewed by the Governors of the Postal Service, would rise by about 1.9 percent overall.
-The average Priority Mail Express price would increase 3.5 percent, and Priority Mail would increase by 4.1 percent, according to the USPS.
+Those prices will rise by about 1.9 percent overall.
+The average Priority Mail Express price will increase 3.5 percent, and Priority Mail will increase by 4.1 percent, according to the USPS.

-Rates for sending letters would remain flat at $0.55 for the first ounce and $0.15 more per additional ounce.
-Outbound international letters would go up from $1.15 to $1.20.
+Rates for sending letters will remain flat at 55 cents for the first ounce and 15 cents more for each additional ounce.
+Outbound international letters will go up from $1.15 to $1.20.

 “The Postal Service has some of the lowest letter mail postage rates in the industrialized world and also continues to offer a great value in shipping,” The USPS said in a news release.
 “Unlike some other shippers, the Postal Service does not add surcharges for fuel, residential delivery or regulator Saturday or holiday season delivery.”

-Here are the current and proposed domestic Priority Mail Flat Rate retail price changes:
+Here are the old and new domestic Priority Mail Flat Rate retail price changes:

 - Small flat-rate box: Up from $7.90 to $8.30.